Merel Conijn

 Merel Conijn (born 19 October 2001) is a Dutch allround speed skater.

 Career

 Conijn won the Dutch Junior Allround Championships in 2019.
 She won the gold medal in the team pursuit event at the 2020 World Junior Speed Skating Championships in Tomaszów Mazowiecki together with Robin Groot and Femke Kok.
 Conijn won the 2022 Dutch Allround Championships which qualified her for the 2022 World Allround Championships in Hamar.

 In 2021 she became a member of Team Worldstream-Corendon.
+One year later, she moved to Team Jumbo-Visma, before switching to Team AH Zaanlander in 2024.

+In February 2026, Conijn represented the Netherlands at the 2026 Winter Olympics in the 3000 metres and 5000 metres events.
+She made her Olympic debut on 7 February, when she finished ninth in the 3000 m.
+Five days later, she won a silver medal in the 5000 m event, finishing just one-tenth of a second behind gold medallist Francesca Lollobrigida.

+Following the 2025–26 season, Conijn left Team AH Zaanlander to join international speed skating squad Team Novus, coached by Johan de Wit.